-- Assumed rate of inflation was reduced from 3.25 percent to 3.0 percent - Payroll Growth Assumption was reduced from 4.0 percent to 3.5 percent - Assumed real wage growth was reduced from 0.75 percent to 0.5 percent - Investment rate of return was reduced from 7.75 percent to 7.5 percent - Rates of withdrawal, retirement and disability were updated to reflect recent experience. - Mortality among active members was updated to the following: - RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age setback for both males and females.
-The above rates represent the base rates used. - Mortality among service retired members, and beneficiaries was updated to the following: - o RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120 percent of male rates, and 110 percent of female rates. - Mortality among disabled member was updated to the following: - o RP-2000 Disabled Mortality Table, 90 percent for male rates and 100 percent for female rates, set back five years is used for the period after disability retirement.
+- Payroll Growth Assumption was reduced from 4.0 percent to 3.5 percent - Assumed real wage growth was reduced from 0.75 percent to 0.5 percent - Investment rate of return was reduced from 7.75 percent to 7.5 percent - Rates of withdrawal, retirement and disability were updated to reflect recent experience. - Mortality among active members was updated to the following: - o RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females.
+The above rates represent the base rates used. - Mortality among service retired members, and beneficiaries was updated to the following: - o RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120 percent of male rates, and 110 percent of female rates. - Mortality among disabled member was updated to the following: - RP-2000 Disabled Mortality Table, 90 percent for male rates and 100 percent for female rates, set back five years is used for the period after disability retirement.